rajeevtapadia/MyEconomicDownfall/README.md

 7. Repeat 4.

 ### Some of the known issues are
-1. No functionality to modify records (will be fixed in next version)
-2. No feature to take backup of your data.
+1. No feature to take backup of your data.
 If app is deleted data will be lost.
 3. No testing done on any platform other than android.

 Suggestions or PRs appreciated :)